Possibly-Necessary/Graph-3-Coloring-ZKP/README.md

                     map[1:1 2:3 3:1 4:3 5:2 6:2 7:2 8:2 9:1 10:3]

-Note the function that solves the 3-graph coloring generates a distinct (permuted) coloring for the same graph each time it's invoked.
+Note the function that solves the 3-graph coloring generates a distinct (permuted) proper coloring for the same graph each time it's invoked.
 For instance, as apposed to the above output, rerunning the program again yields the following vertex coloring:

                     map[1:2 2:3 3:2 4:3 5:1 6:1 7:1 8:1 9:2 10:3]